About the Suzuki Method

 What instruments are taught through the Suzuki approach?

 Suzuki originally developed his method for his own instrument, the violin.
-Materials are now available for viola, cello, bass, piano, flute, harp, guitar and recorder.
+Materials are now available for viola, cello, bass, piano, flute, harp, guitar, recorder and voice.

 The main concern for parents should be to bring up their children as noble human beings.
 That is sufficient.
 If this is not their greatest hope, in the end the child may take a road contrary to their expectations.
 Children can play very well.
 We must try to make them splendid in mind and heart also.